 Also, don’t miss this month’s Spanish Feature, “Reuniones anuales y procedimientos electorales – SEGUNDA PARTE.”

 If you have new members on your board or a new manager for your community and want them to be part of our Community Update, have them subscribe:

 We look forward to seeing you next month!

 Marilyn J. Perez-Martinez, Editor

 Is a Voting Certificate Required If a Unit Is Owned by an LLC?

 Many governing documents include a provision requiring a voting certificate if a unit or parcel is owned by more than one person, a corporation, or another entity.
-In some cases, there is an exception for spouses, and other times, a voting certificate is only required if the unit or parcel is owned by a corporation. …Continue Reading →
+In some cases, there is an exception for spouses, and other times, a …Continue Reading →

 Election Process – Part 1 of 2

 With many condominium associations in the midst of election season, many questions arise regarding the election process.
 For the most part the process varies greatly between condominiums and homeowners associations.